-Tab.
-5-6 - The framework for Ground Improvement Techniques as a construction process.
+Fig. 5-6, The framework for Ground Improvement Techniques as a construction process [elaboration from Institute for Sustainable Infrastructure, 2018].

 At a glance, it can be noted that all the DNSH objectives are touched through this dedicated assessment and that, despite the very specific technology that we are considering, this tool can keep the focus of designers and constructors on the more general goal of systemic sustainability.
 At the same time, the sustainability analysis conducted with this tool, can be easily integrated in wider analyses (i.e. at the whole project scope level) both with Envision and DNSH criteria.